bhauman/rebel-readline/rebel-readline-cljs/README.md

 A library that supplies a rebel readline service for the default clojurescript repl and a `cljs.repl/repl-read` replacement.

+## Quick try

+`lein trampoline run` will get you into a Nashorn backed CLJS repl with the readline working.

 ## Usage

 A simple usage example: